 Using VLANs and VRFs to organize and cordon off parts of the network comes with some significant benefits.
 For one thing, networking teams can achieve logical separation of the network without investing in new hardware (if the data center is on-premises) or spinning up new hosts.
 With fewer hosts per subnet to manage, network performance and monitoring improve.
 Plus, a VLAN is an opportunistic place to attach network- or host-based firewalls.
 Doing so means network and security teams can control what traffic flows in, out, and between zones on the network, protecting against compromise and meeting compliance and audit mandates.

-The one-two punch of a VLAN with a firewall provides demonstrable attention to data segregation and gives organizations a better chance of limiting the blast radius when a network compromise occurs.
+The one-two punch of a VLAN with a firewall provides demonstrable attention to data segmentation and gives organizations a better chance of limiting the blast radius when a network compromise occurs.
 For instance, a corporation's guest traffic should rarely have reason to access the finance department's data, nor should HIPAA data be accessible by marketing applications.
 Network segmentation creates the mandatory boundaries between collections of sensitive network data/applications/traffic, and attaching a firewall protects data/apps/traffic from extra-segment threats.

 For years, organizations have been using VLANs and overlaying firewalls to organize and secure networks.
 It's still a reliable approach to controlling north-south (inside vs. outside) traffic flow.
 Nonetheless, the VLAN+firewall method includes significant drawbacks that have resulted in organizations abandoning major network segmentation or microsegmentation projects or merely leaving an "any-to-any" policy set due to the complexity of maintaining rules in a dynamic environment.
 Lack of segmentation and overly permissive controls, in turn, have facilitated some of the noisiest network compromises to date.
 Such attacks could have been prevented from propagating if properly secured network segmentation had been in place.